cloudposse/atmos/website/docs/design-patterns/inline-component-customization.md

 # Inline Component Customization

-The Inline Component Customization pattern is used when the defaults for the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured in default/base manifests, the manifests are [imported](/core-concepts/stacks/imports) into the top-level stacks, and the components are customized inline in each top-level stack overriding the configuration for each environment (OU, account, region).
+The **Inline Component Customization** pattern is used when the defaults for the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured in default/base manifests, the manifests are [imported](/core-concepts/stacks/imports) into the top-level stacks, and the components are customized inline in each top-level stack overriding the configuration for each environment (OU, account, region).

 ## Applicability

-Use the Inline Component Customization pattern when:
+Use the **Inline Component Customization** pattern when:

 - You have components that are provisioned in multiple stacks (e.g. `dev`, `staging`, `prod` accounts) with different configurations for each stack

-- You need to make the components' default/base configurations reusable across different stacks
+- You need to make the components' default/baseline configurations reusable across different stacks

 - You want to keep the configurations DRY